xv4555/DataComm_Proj1/README.md

 Challenges:

--client reading input from stdin and messages from server at the same time -data sent smaller than buffer size -> garbage data / trailing 0's -preserving data for each client
+-client reading input from stdin and messages from server at the same time <br />
+-data sent smaller than buffer size -> garbage data / trailing 0's <br />
+-preserving data for each client <br />

 ---

 How we tested our code:

--ran the client/server with wrong/bad arguments
+-ran the client/server with wrong/bad arguments <br />
--ran the client without the server being up
+-ran the client without the server being up <br />
--Ctrl+c quit the client program instead of #EXIT
+-Ctrl+c quit the client program instead of #EXIT <br />
--ran more than the max # of clients
+-ran more than the max # of clients <br />